 To find our answer, we compared fall and summer email open rates for two groups.
 The first group setup DKIM at the end of summer 2013.
 The other group did not.

 We chose to compare the difference between fall and summer open rates because seasonality has a huge impact on email performance.
 Email performance also varies between resorts.
 By comparing just the improvement in email opens from summer to fall we were able to look at just the effect DKIM had (or didn’t have) on resort email performance.
-Here’s how it looked for the big-four providers (Yahoo!, Gmail, Hotmail, AOL) that account for more than 50% of email addresses in resort databases:
+Here’s how it looked for the big-four providers (Yahoo!, Gmail, Hotmail, AOL) that account for so many of the email addresses in resort databases: